The Clouded Yellow: Shooting

 Shooting took place in Newcastle, Liverpool and the Lake District.
 A significant proportion of the action was shot on location in Newcastle upon Tyne, featuring scenes on the quayside, around the Castle Keep and the Central Station, and the suburb of Jesmond.
 Some scenes were filmed in Liverpool's Chinatown, Toxteth, Liverpool Docks and on the Liverpool Overhead Railway, closed in 1956 and later dismantled.

-Thomas said he enjoyed making the movie.
+Thomas said he enjoyed making the film.
 Maxwell Reed said his role was "not a big part but it's the best I've ever had."
 The supporting cast features a young Kenneth More.
 He made it while appearing in a play in London.

 Reception

-Critical

 The Monthly Film Bulletin wrote: "This melodrama is not excitingly enough made to compensate for improbabilities and clichés in the plot."

 Kine Weekly wrote: "The picture certainly gets around – the Lake District, London and key Northern towns are visited – and its shrewdly varied settings cunningly amplify its big emotional and physical highlights.
 At the same time, polished acting and smooth dialogue subtly gloss over initial improbabilities.
 Hair-raising man-hunt and excellent frightened lady stuff in one, it is bound to register with both sexes and all classes."

 Variety wrote: "Although the plot breaks little new ground, the film grips consistently because first-class direction keeps the suspense going full tilt right down to the final scene.
 Jean Simmons, in is one of the best roles she has had for years, and Trevor Howard make a strong marquee team."

-The Observer called it "a very foolish picture".
+The Observer called the film "a very foolish picture".

-The New York Times wrote; "A first-rate job of fast film-making in a crisp, naturalistic style, up and down the actual face of England, has been accomplished by all hands."
+The New York Times called the film a "first-rate job of fast film-making in a crisp, naturalistic style, up and down the actual face of England, has been accomplished by all hands."

-Box Office

-The movie benefited from publicity arising out of Jean Simmons' engagement and marriage to Stewart Granger.
-It was also helped by the fact Trevor Howard and Simmons were among the most popular stars at the British box office.
+The film benefited from publicity arising from Jean Simmons' engagement and marriage to Stewart Granger.
+It was also helped by the fact that Trevor Howard and Simmons were among the most popular stars at the British box office.

-Box later wrote "the film finally opened to very good press notices and even better business, and the teething problems were forgotten as the tills started ringing sweet music.
-I found I'd done a better deal for myself than I realised – every time I'd had to put up another unit of finance I was due for an extra percentage of profit – and I felt that at last justice was being done.
+Box later wrote that "the film finally opened to very good press notices and even better business, and the teething problems were forgotten as the tills started ringing sweet music.
+I found I'd done a better deal for myself than I realised–every time I'd had to put up another unit of finance I was due for an extra percentage of profit – and I felt that at last justice was being done.
 The profits were useful for keeping my head above water as Ralph and I prepared our next production and I looked out for good film stories to buy."

-"I'm rather proud of that film", said Thomas.
-"Jean Simmons was lovely in it, so was Trevor Howard; it was a very good movie.
+"I'm rather proud of that film", said Thomas, "Jean Simmons was lovely in it, so was Trevor Howard; it was a very good movie.
 And Sonia Dresdel was very good value for money; they don't make them like her any more – wonderful bravura."

-Thomas and Box would make a number of other thrillers in their career, including Venetian Bird.